selivni/machgraph_1/README.md

 This task was solely about image processing: applying filters, working on white balance and such.
 Nothing special.

-Also included a .pdf file about the task (avalible only in Russian)
+Also included a .pdf file explaining the task (avalible only in Russian)